oliviabrz/oliviabrz/README.md

     - https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL
 - HTTP server
     - Computer software that accepts requests via HTTP
-    - All web applications/api's require a http server
+    - All web applications/api's require an http server
     - Examples: Apache Tomcat, IIS, node.js, python flask/waitress
 - Most common HTTP methods
     - GET, POST, PUT, DELETE
 - Headers
     - Area in an http request/response where key/value pairs of information about the request/response reside
         - Example: **User-Agent:** Mozilla/5.0 (Macintosh; Intel Mac OS X 10.9; rv:50.0) Gecko/20100101 Firefox/50.0

 ## Web API
 - API (Application Programming Interface)
     - An interface which has a set of functions that allow programmers to access specific features or data of an application, operating system or other services
 - Web API
     - A set of functions that are called or requested using HTTP
     - Requests are received by an HTTP server and passed to a programmer defined service running on a computer that executes the functions